Erdogan raises rhetoric in Greece standoff in Mediterranean | Law-Order

 Erdogan said Turkey had repeatedly expressed its willingness to come to a just agreement.
 “Our word is sincere,” he said.
 “The problem is those before us disregard our rights and try to situate themselves above us.”
 Turkey faces a wide range of opponents in the eastern Mediterranean.
 France, Italy and the United Arab Emirates have all sent forces to join war games with either Greece or Cyprus in recent weeks.
 Egypt has signed an energy exploration deal with Athens for the Mediterranean.

-The EU, which numbers Greece and Cyprus as members, has also threatened possible sanctions against Ankara over its “illegal” actions.
-This week, the U.S. announced it was easing a 33-year-old arms embargo against ethnically divided Cyprus.
+The European Union, which counts Greece and Cyprus as members, has also threatened possible sanctions against Ankara over its “illegal” actions.
+This week, the US announced it was easing a 33-year-old arms embargo against ethnically divided Cyprus.

 ALSO READ